Mudgee: Significance of local names

 Many place-names in the region are derived from the original Wiradjuri language, including Mudgee itself, which was named by the Wiradjuri clan who lived there.
 There are various translations as to what Mudgee means including "resting place", "contented", "nest in the hills" as well as "friend or mate" which the latter coincides with the Wiradjuri word "mudyi".
 The correct pronunciation has also been recorded as either Moudgee, Moothi or Mougee.
 Nearby places include Lue (Loowee, 'a chain of waterholes'); Gulgong ('a gully'); Wollar ('a rock water hole'); Menah ('flat country'); Eurunderee ('a local tree'); Guntawang ('a peaceful place'), Cooyal ('dry country'); Wilbertree ('a long switch'); Gooree ('native chasing live animal'); Burrendong ('darker than usual').
 The Aboriginal name of the Rylstone area was Combamolang.

 Early British colonisation (1821 to 1850)

-James Blackman, leading an small expedition in the latter half of 1821, was the first British colonist to enter the Mudgee district.
+James Blackman, leading a small expedition in the latter half of 1821, was the first British colonist to enter the Mudgee district.
 Not long after, Lieutenant William Lawson who was then commandant of Bathurst, made several further expeditions to Mudgee.
 Both Blackman and Lawson found the site to be an Aboriginal settlement or bimmel inhabited by around 100 people who called the area Mudgee or Mujjee.